 The study was funded by Mayo Clinic, Mayo Clinic Center for Individualized Medicine and the National Heart, Lung and Blood Institute, which is part of the National Institutes of Health.
 Spartan Bioscience Inc. supplied the point-of-care genetic tests used.

-Tags: antiplatelet, cardiology, Center for Individualized Medicine, Charanjit Rihal, clinical trials, coronary artery disease, Education, gene varient, genetics, heart disease, Kent Bailey, Michael Farkouh, Naveen Pereira, pharmacogenomics
+Tags: angioplasty, antiplatelet, cardiology, Center for Individualized Medicine, Charanjit Rihal, clinical trials, coronary artery disease, Education, gene variant, genetics, heart disease, Kent Bailey, Michael Farkouh, Naveen Pereira, pharmacogenomics